ProfLazy/restAPI-practice/README.md

-# habit-tracker-restAPI-practice
+# restAPI-practice
-This will be a habit tracker to try to learn and understand restAPI.
+This will be a a place to learn and understand restAPI.